who are you?

 my mom told me she was trying to find the strength to jump off the balcony, my friends were calling and crying.

 it was intense to see how people would feel if something happened to me. it was a lot actually. it made me feel like i should be more careful. there’s people around who are gonna get really f-ed up if anything would happen. it makes you think of it while you would never.

-it’s kind of nice right? it’s nice obviously to see that people are sad if something happens to you, but actually not at all. bottom line, because it’s just a tragedy. it’s overwhelming how shitty it is, a situation like this. for sure i listened to my mom more after that.
+it’s nice obviously to see that people are sad if something happens to you, but actually not at all. bottom line, because it’s just a tragedy. it’s overwhelming how shitty it is, a situation like this. for sure i listened to my mom more after that.

-tell me about greek moms. should i?
+tell me about greek moms.

 okay. greek moms… obviously always you’re their baby, like a five year old. even now, i’m 30, and whenever i text my mom saying, can you call me whenever you can, she’s like ‘what happened??’ calling me after 30 seconds asking if i’m okay. whenever friends of mine pick up the phone for me, she’s like ‘where is christina??’

 i think every greek kid says it’s just their mom, but i’m pretty sure it’s every greek mom. it’s what they do best.

 unreasonable worry. key ingredient to make a greek mom.

-does that ever bother you? obviously, like a lot.
+does that ever bother you?

-how? you don’t want to talk to your mom anymore! just want to say a ten second phone call: ‘hi i’m good, okay bye.’ that’s all i want to discuss. they’re overwhelming, for sure, most of the time. they have a very hard time letting go, accepting the fact that you’re an adult and you have to go through shit alone, living your life.
+you don’t want to talk to your mom anymore! just want to say a ten second phone call: ‘hi i’m good, okay bye.’ that’s all i want to discuss. they’re overwhelming, for sure, most of the time. they have a very hard time letting go, accepting the fact that you’re an adult and you have to go through shit alone, living your life.

 she’s better knowing i’m right here with marcello, and she knows the girls and guys and matteo. and she’s okay with that. but she’s constantly asking when am i going back. every day, when are you coming. i don’t know. my mom tells me often that she wants to take me and put me back in her belly. is that cute or creepy? i don’t know.

 i guess i would say cute, but maybe that’s cause i’m creepy.

 (laughs) how else am i creepy? do we want to talk about ‘choice number 2’? [i asked some of the girls the other night, among other questions, who they would sacrifice if forced to.] it’s very authentic, and i appreciate that in people. it makes me feel good that people like that exist, but we have to be honest.

 in general, in my life, no. im greek, remember?

-what does that mean? it means we are severely underpaid.
+it means we are severely underpaid.

 the majority, for sure.

 because greece is in a crisis right now. but it is not only because of that, it’s also the government is taking advantage of the fact that we are in a crisis. and they try to bring citizens at their lowest point where they’re just looking for basic things and be happy with that. very basic things, having a roof over our head or being able to feed your kids.

-it wasn’t always like that? no, it wasn’t always like that. up until the 90s, there was lot of money flowing around. you could take loans super easily: vacation loans, house loans, car loans, etc. and everyone went over their heads with the money they were borrowing from the banks, and they thought it’s something they could pay off eventually. that didn’t happen, firstly cause they didn’t pay it off and suddenly a lot of people were without jobs and have to give back their houses had to sell stuff. land, property.
+no, it wasn’t always like that. up until the 90s, there was lot of money flowing around. you could take loans super easily: vacation loans, house loans, car loans, etc. and everyone went over their heads with the money they were borrowing from the banks, and they thought it’s something they could pay off eventually. that didn’t happen, firstly cause they didn’t pay it off and suddenly a lot of people were without jobs and have to give back their houses had to sell stuff. land, property.

 oh yeah, we lost our house when i was in 3rd grade, 8 years old.

 my sister, we have a 9 year difference, she has a completely different lifestyle than mine. it would be hard for me to move to the us, but this is something that, as a lifestyle, is very matching to my sister. she’s used to the flow of cash, being able to make money and buy stuff. this kind of mentality i never had because i never had money and i never had this thing of spending. of course i wanted to buy things, but i also started working quite young, and then i would work illegally in bars in athens. i always remember wanting to earn money. i enjoy that as a feeling. like i can do it, i can have my own money, i don’t have to ask for money. it’s a good way to hide what you buy from your mom.

 lots of non-important things, the way i see it. in general, i have a very good relationship with my mom. she’s a very cool person other than the greek mom thing. she grew up in south africa, so she has a different mentality. she loved the rain and would grab us and we would go out and walk in the rain, experience it.